HIGHLIGHTS OF PRESCRIBING INFORMATION

 Hemodialysis is not routinely used to enhance the elimination of hydrocodone from the body.

-TUSSIGON tablets contain hydrocodone an opioid agonist, and homatropine an anticholinergic.
+TUSSIGON tablets contain hydrocodone an opioid agonist, and homatropine, a muscarinic antagonist.

-Each tablet of TUSSIGON contains 5 mg of hydrocodone bitartrate and 1.5 mg of homatropine methylbromide for oral administration.
+Each tablet of TUSSIGON contains 5 mg of hydrocodone bitartrate, USP and 1.5 mg of homatropine methylbromide, USP for oral administration.

 TUSSIGON also contains the following inactive ingredients: Colloidal Silicon Dioxide NF, FD & C Blue No. 1 Aluminum Lake, Lactose Monohydrate NF, Microcrystalline Cellulose NF, Pregelatinized Starch NF, Stearic Acid NF, Talc USP.